SSLGuard: A Watermarking Scheme for Self-supervised Learning Pre-trained Encoders: Introduction

-In summary, we make the following contributions: \begin{itemize} \item We unveil that the SSL pre-trained encoders are highly vulnerable to model stealing attacks. \item We propose \SSLGuard, the first watermarking algorithm against SSL pre-trained encoders, which is able to protect the intellectual property of published encoders. \item Extensive evaluations show that \SSLGuard is effective in embedding and extracting watermarks and robust against model stealing and other watermark removal attacks such as pruning and finetuning. \end{itemize}
+In summary, we make the following contributions: \begin{itemize} \item We unveil that the SSL pre-trained encoders are highly vulnerable to model stealing attacks. \item We propose \SSLGuard, the first watermarking scheme against SSL pre-trained encoders, which can protect the intellectual property of published encoders. \item Extensive evaluations show that \SSLGuard is effective in injecting and extracting watermarks, and it is robust against model stealing and other watermark removal attacks such as input noising, output perturbing, overwriting, model pruning, and fine-tuning. \end{itemize}